BuildTheEarth/docs-website/docs/development/general.md

 title: General Development
 ---

-The BuildTheEarth Development Team is divided into multiple Subteams: e
+The BuildTheEarth Development Team is divided into multiple Subteams:

 | Subeam                | Projects                                                                |
 | --------------------- | ----------------------------------------------------------------------- |